 Once it’s gone — it’s gone!

-And if you keep procrastinating for a long period of time, your productivity is ruined.
+And if you keep procrastinating for an extended time, your productivity is ruined.

 You become an inefficient person.